New recipes and updates

 • 3 tsp icing sugar

-• 2-3 tbsp. hot water
+• 2-3 tbsp hot water

 METHOD

 1. Place the raspberries between two sheets of parchment and crush with a rolling pin into crumbs.
-Put a tablespoon aside for decoration and stir the rest into the flour together with the salt in a large bowl or the bowl of a standing mixer.
+Set a tablespoon aside for decoration and stir the rest into the flour together with the salt in a large bowl or the bowl of a standing mixer.

 2. Cut the butter into the flour mix and beat with electric or standing mixer until it resembles coarse crumbs.

-3. Add the caster sugar and the egg and mix on low speed until it all just blends together – it will look very much like wet sand.
+3. Add the caster sugar and the egg and mix on low speed until it all just blends together: it will look very much like wet sand.

 4. Turn the dough onto a well-floured surface and knead lightly into a ball.

 6. Preheat the oven to 180C/350F/gas 4.
-Bake the biscuits for 10 – 12 minutes (depending on the size) until pale and just set.
+Bake the biscuits for 10–12 minutes (depending on the size) until pale and just set.
 Transfer them to a wire rack and cool completely.

 9. Turn half the biscuits upside down and spoon or pipe with a piping bag blobs of buttercream in the middle of each biscuit.
 Sandwich with the remaining halves and let them stand until set; 20-30 minutes.